Role

 To ensure Instagram Events meets real user needs, I developed a user persona that illustrates how users discover, plan, and attend events.

-Sarah, 20, is a music-loving student who often struggles to find local events.
-She relies on multiple platforms but finds event discovery fragmented.
-She wants a seamless way to discover, plan, and share events with her friends.
+Sarah, 20, loves music but struggles to find local events due to fragmented discovery across platforms.
+She wants a seamless way to discover, plan, and share events with friends, aligning with Instagram Events' target audience.

 Ideate